milanidavide/multi-mime-uploads/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Add validation to handle cases where the $mimes array is empty or the key $ext is not defined.

 = 0.1.0 =
 * Initial release.

 == Upgrade Notice ==

+= 0.1.1 =
+* Add validation to handle cases where the $mimes array is empty or the key $ext is not defined.

 = 0.1.0 =
 * This is the first release of the plugin.